Schools of Choice

 - The student has been convicted of a felony.

-- A student enrolled under Section 105c is eligible or becomes eligible for special education services following enrollment, the enrolling district and the district of residence must have a written agreement regarding the payment of added costs of special education programs and services for the student to continue to be enrolled by non-resident district.
+- A student enrolled under Section 105c is eligible or becomes eligible for special education services following enrollment.
+The enrolling district and the district of residence must have a written agreement regarding the payment of added costs of special education programs and services in order for the student to continue to be enrolled by a non-resident district.

 10505 Learning Lane